What You Need to Know About Arizona’s Flat Tax

 What Are the Disadvantages of the Arizona Flat Tax Rate?

-While implementing a flat individual income tax rate has its advantages, there are some potential concerns you should be aware of.
+A flat income tax has benefits, but you should also consider a few potential concerns you should be aware of.

 1. Burden on Lower Income Individuals

 Lower-income individuals bear a disproportionate burden under a flat tax rate, making it regressive in nature.
-This is because they spend a higher percentage of their income on basic necessities, causing the same tax rate to have a more considerable impact on their disposable income.
+They spend more of their income on essentials, so the same tax rate affects their disposable income more.

-For example, if you expect to have much lower income in your retirement years, a flat income tax rate can really take a bit out of your spending power.
+For example, if your income drops in retirement, a flat tax rate can cut into your spending power.

 2. Income Inequality